-Honouring those who have swum the Strait of Juan de Fuca before me I will attempt to swim the Strait in late August, 2017.
-My route will be from Ogden Point, Victoria Canada to Dungeness County Park, Port Angeles USA to Clover Point or the inner harbour, Victoria Canada.
+Honouring those who have swum the Strait of Juan de Fuca before me I will attempt to swim the Strait 2 times in August, 2018.
+My route will be from Ogden Point, Victoria Canada to Dungeness County Park, Port Angeles USA and back to Victoria Canada.
 The final route will be determined by the US & Canadian Coast Guards and my crew.
-The distance is between 32 and 36km with waters ranging from 8 to 12C.
+The distance is between 60 and 70km with waters ranging from 8 to 12C.
 You can receiving updates as I finalize plans and train for the swim by signing up on the right or base of the page.

 Those who have swum the traditional route unassisted